Breidjing Camp

 The Breidjing refugee camp is a camp located in eastern Chad created by the UNHCR and run by the Red Cross, which eventually hosted around 42,000 Sudanese refugees who fled Darfur, Sudan in 2004 after the start of a long armed conflict.
-This camp is still operating as of 2018.
+This camp was still operating as of 2025.

 Origins

 In February 2003, two rebel groups in Sudan accused the Sudanese government of oppressing the country's non-Arab population.
 The Sudanese government decided to respond to these accusations with a campaign of religious cleansing against the non-Arab population of Darfur.
 This resulted in the total death of two and a half million people.
 That's why many non-Arab families had to flee Darfur to various refugee camps.
 But more and more Sudanese refugees were arriving in Chad, which is why UNHCR and NGOs such as the Red Cross and Oxfam International saw it necessary to create camps to accommodate them.
 One of these camps was the Breidjing camp that was developed that same year, at the beginning of the conflict, to accommodate the hundreds of thousands of people who came from Sudan.
 The camp was located in the neighboring country of Sudan, Chad, located just one kilometer from the village of Breidjing, which had approximately 960 inhabitants.